 If you were injured in an auto accident, contact our office at (718) 233-3913 for free legal advice.
 We proudly serve all five boroughs of NYC.

-Personal finance site, ValuePenguin, recently ranked New York among the top 5 deadliest states for winter driving.
+According to ValuePenguin, New York ranks among the top 5 deadliest states for winter driving.
 According to their analysis, 36% of all winter driving deaths occurred in only a handful of states.